Skip to main content

 • An installer.

-• Solely a backup utility.
+• It’s not solely a backup utility.

 • Nitrux Update Tool System (nuts) is not designed exclusively as a backup utility in the way other utilities like restic, bup, or filesystem-level tools like xfsdump and xfsrestore, btrfs-snapshot, or lvmcreate were.